laravel-liberu/documentation/docs/backend/tables.md

     * `MAIL_PASSWORD=`
     * `MAIL_ENCRYPTION=`

-Enso provides this in its current state, with the mention that you, as user, don't have to remain on the exporting page until is done.
+Liberu provides this in its current state, with the mention that you, as user, don't have to remain on the exporting page until is done.
 Once the export is ready you receive both push/toastr and email notifications.